 As famous physicist Fred Hoyle put it: “A common sense interpretation of the facts suggests that a super-intellect has monkeyed with physics, as well as with chemistry and biology, and that there are no blind forces worth speaking about in nature.”

 To try and explain away the fine-tuning of the universe without reference to an Intelligent Designer, some atheists have become rather fond of a philosophic device known as the “Anthropic Principle”.
-In this article, I’m going to break it down for you.
+There are various, often conflicting definitions of it, but in this article, I’m going to break down the essential point for you.

 Sleight of Hand